znsio/specmatic-documentation/documentation/stubbing-jms.md

                     is: queue
 ```

-Above file serves as contract for ActiveMQ server.
+Above file serves as a contract for the ActiveMQ server.

 ### Implementing ActiveMQ server

-Create new [TestInitialContextFactory.java](jms-stub-code/TestInitialContextFactory.java) file into src/test/jms package.
+Create a new [TestInitialContextFactory.java](jms-stub-code/TestInitialContextFactory.java) file into src/test/jms package.

-This will create ActiveMQ server for which client can interact.
+This will create an ActiveMQ server with which clients can interact.

 ### Changing the JMS Endpoint

-Locate `.properties` file, change the value of JMS endpoint `spring.jms.jndi-name` or `spring.datasource.jndi-name`
+Locate the `.properties` file and change the value of the JMS endpoint `spring.jms.jndi-name` or `spring.datasource.jndi-name`
-to `jms.TestInitialContextFactory`(fully qualified class path).
+to `jms.TestInitialContextFactory`(fully qualified classpath).
-Above approach is specific to JMS with JNDI, approach would be different for other implementations to consume ActiveMQ JMS client.
+The above approach is specific to JMS with JNDI, the approach would be different for other implementations to consume the ActiveMQ JMS client.
-On running application, JMS calls are redirected to newly created server.
+On running the application, JMS calls are redirected to the newly created server.

 ## Stubbing out interactions